-Adjunct Associate Professor and Chief Curator, Dittrick Medical History Center
+Chief Curator, Dittrick Medical History Center and Adjunct Associate Professor of History

 Being Curator of the Dittrick Medical History Center and Museum takes up most of my time, although I do occasional supervise directed studies in the history of medicine and technology.
 At the Dittrick I value the opportunity to work with a remarkably rich collection of rare medical books, archives, and medical objects.
 The artifacts, my personal favorite, range in period and scope from ancient surgical instruments to contemporary medical technologies.
 Students and their teachers at CWRU enjoy free access to this wonderful resource and it is both a challenge and a pleasure to help them utilize it in their studies.
 On the publishing front, I have written about surgical instruments and their makers inAmerican Surgical Instruments: An Illustrated History of Their Manufacture and a Directory of Makers to 1900 (1997), medicine and technology in A Companion to American Technology (2005), and my most recent work is Dissection: Photographs of a Rite of Passage in American Medicine, 1880-1930 (2009), co-authored with John Harley Warner (Yale).